Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 ![1_chest_name_2.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_13_images/9_switch/1_chest_name_2.png)

 Next we want to show the button as activated and not deactivated.
-The `set_activated(true/false)` function is used in order to accomplish this.
+The `set_activated(true/false)` function is used in order to achieve this.

 ```lua
     chest_button:set_activated(true)